London Specialist Advice Forum

 Membership

-To become a member of the forum, please fill in this short form or contact Lukia at [email protected].
+To become a member of the Forum, please fill in this short form or contact Lukia at [email protected].

 Forum subgroups

-Community Care Subgroup
+Community Care subgroup

-The Community Care Subgroup, led by Disability Law Service, exists to strengthen the not-for-profit community care advice sector by facilitating knowledge sharing and collaboration, enhancing communication, and addressing capacity challenges.
-The group was launched following a wider forum meeting on Disability and Community Care.
+The Community Care subgroup, led by Disability Law Service, exists to strengthen the not-for-profit community care advice sector by facilitating knowledge sharing and collaboration, enhancing communication, and addressing capacity challenges.
+The group was launched following a wider Forum meeting on Disability and Community Care.

 The group welcomes advisers, caseworkers, and lawyers across the country who work in the NFP sector and provide free legal advice on community care.
 Participation is encouraged from anyone with an interest in improving legal advice and representation for individuals facing challenges in accessing community care services.